Checking Continuous Stochastic Logic against Quantum Continuous-Time Markov Chains: Preliminaries

 \subsection{Number Theory}

-We will show the decidability of a temporal logic, which is based on the following essential facts in number theory. \begin{defi} A number $\alpha$ is \emph{algebraic}, denoted by $\alpha \in \mathbb{A}$, if there is a $\mathbb{Q}$-polynomial $f_\alpha(z)$ of least positive degree, satisfying $f_\alpha(\alpha)=0$; otherwise $\alpha$ is \emph{transcendental}. \end{defi} In the above definition, such a polynomial $f_\alpha(z)$ is called the \emph{minimal polynomial} of $\alpha$.
+We will show the decidability of a temporal logic, which is based on the following essential facts in number theory. \begin{defi} A number $\alpha$ is \emph{algebraic}, denoted $\alpha \in \mathbb{A}$, if there is a nonzero $\mathbb{Q}$-polynomial $f_\alpha(z)$, satisfying $f_\alpha(\alpha)=0$; otherwise $\alpha$ is \emph{transcendental}. \end{defi} In the above definition, such a polynomial $f_\alpha(z)$ is called the \emph{minimal polynomial} of $\alpha$ if it is irreducible.
 The \emph{degree} $D$ of $\alpha$ is $\deg_z(f_\alpha)$.
-The standard encoding of $\alpha$ is the minimal polynomial $f_\alpha$ plus an isolation disk in the complex plane that distinguishes $\alpha$ from other roots of $f_\alpha$.
+A popular encoding of $\alpha$~\cite[Subsection~4.2.1]{Coh93} is using the minimal polynomial $f_\alpha$ plus an isolation disk in the complex plane that distinguishes $\alpha$ from other roots of $f_\alpha$.
 So the encoding size $\|\alpha\|$ is the number of bits used to store the minimal polynomial and the isolation disk.

 \begin{defi} Let $\mu_1,\ldots,\mu_m$ be irrational complex numbers.
 Then the \emph{field extension} $\mathbb{Q}(\mu_1,\ldots,\mu_m):\mathbb{Q}$ is the smallest set that contains $\mu_1,\ldots,\mu_m$ and is closed under arithmetic operations, i.e. addition, subtraction, multiplication and division. \end{defi} Here those irrational complex numbers $\mu_1,\ldots,\mu_m$ are called the generators of the field extension.
 A field extension is \emph{simple} if it has only one generator.
 For instance, the field extension $\mathbb{Q}(\sqrt{2}):\mathbb{Q}$ is exactly the set $\{a+b\sqrt{2} \colon a,b \in \mathbb{Q}\}$.